Partagas Serie D No. 4 Cigar - 1 Single

 Smoking Time: 45 Minutes

-The best known of all Partagas is the Serie D No. 4, the robusto size that formed part of the legendary Partagas alphabet series that dates back to the 1930's.
-In 2005 a Piramide, the Partagas Serie P No. 2, was added to the range, which fast became a cigar of choice amongst lovers of full flavoured Habanos.
-In 2011 the Serie D No. 5 and the heavy ring gauge Serie E No. 2 extended the alphabet series once again.
+But perhaps the best known of all Partagas is the Serie D No.4, the robusto size that formed part of the legendary Partagas alphabet series that dates back to the 1930s.
+In 2005 a Pirámide, the Partagas Serie P No.2, was added to the range, which has fast become the cigar of choice amongst lovers of full-flavoured Havanas.
+In 2011 the Serie D No.5 and the heavy ring gauge Serie E No.2 extended the alphabet series once again.
+2014 saw the most recent addition to the range when the diminutive D.6 was added.

 Reviews